isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 a
 [safe](http://pmep.cce.cornell.edu/profiles/insect-mite/mevinphos-propargite/neem-cold/neem_oil_mcl_0513.pdf)
 alternative for the chemical-based sprays.
-- The active ingredient in�Proof 100% Effective is[Cold-Pressed Neem Oil (5.5%)](http://npic.orst.edu/factsheets/neemgen.html)- fromneem tree seeds,which will repel the bed bugs but wont be great in disrupting the bugs lifecycle.
+- The active ingredient inProof 100% Effective is[Cold-Pressed Neem Oil (5.5%)](http://npic.orst.edu/factsheets/neemgen.html)- fromneem tree seeds,which will repel the bed bugs but wont be great in disrupting the bugs lifecycle.
 It's known to be both eco-friendly and kills through contact, which is equally suitable for indoor bed bug control.
 You can apply it to your carpets, clothes, and furniture.
 - Despite being a "natural" pesticide,Proof of 100% Spray won't be safe if inhaled by kids or adult humans.
-- Therefore, when spraying, you'll also need a�fumigation mask to avoid inhaling the fumes.
+- Therefore, when spraying, you'll also need afumigation mask to avoid inhaling the fumes.
 Since its neem-based,
-Proof 100%�Spray
+Proof 100%Spray
 is safe for both your kids and pets.
 The Azadirachtin from the neem oil will disrupt the bed bugs' hormones, which translates to poor mating or reproduction.